Peck's personal Web site

 Risen from the crypt

 It's bear week at Chillon.
-There's an elaborate historical display of the history and evolution of bear-hunting and teddy-bear-cuddling in what used to be the Coat-of-Arms Hall, and it's all extremely well done but fascinating only if you've got a genetic disposition toward a great affection for teddy-bears, or real bears.
-The English translations of the commentary are uncommonly good, and they turned out to have been made by a former colleague.
+There's an elaborate historical display of the history and evolution of bear-hunting and teddy-bear-cuddling in what used to be the Coat-of-Arms Hall, and it's all very well done but fascinating only if you've got a great affection for teddy-bears, or real bears.
+The English translations of the commentary are uncommonly good, and turned out to have been made by a former colleague.

 The "Bernese Bedroom", evidently at one time with ready access to the postern gate down at the lake level for the quick getaway when required.
 (It was required in 1536, when Savoy's governor slipped off across the lake whilst the Bernese army were hammering on the front gates.)